 1. Air pollution causes about 28,000 premature deaths in Ghana every year - WHO7

-2. About 22,000 premature deaths in Ghana in 2016 were due to air pollution, according to updated estimates from the Health Effects Institute (HEI) and Institute for Health Metrics and Evaluations (IHME), the University of Taxas at Austin, and the University of British Columbia8
+2. More than 15,000 premature deaths in Ghana in 2017 were due to air pollution, according to updated estimates from the Health Effects Institute (HEI), the Institute for Health Metrics and Evaluations (IHME), the University of Taxas at Austin, and the University of British Columbia8

 Increased pollution exposure does not always imply increased mortality rates.
 Countries with poor ranking healthcare system generally experience increased death rates (when air pollution levels are high or even stable) as opposed to countries with better healthcare systems (even when pollution levels are high).

-People in poor countries generally tend to have less access to health services.
+People in poorer countries generally tend to have less access to health services.